Ten Tips to Improve Daily Productivity

 So, what is key for this?
 Of course… Productivity.

-We often implement changes to improve our productivity and routine throughout life, or at least attempt to, with it quite often lasting only for a short period of time.
-However, in this blog we have pulled together some of our favourite tips and tricks for you to trial and implement… but keep in mind that 21 days is the typical time frame to set a new habit permanently, so chose wisely and stay consistent!
+We often implement changes to improve our productivity and routine throughout life.
+Or at least attempt to, with it quite often lasting only for a short period of time.
+However, in this blog we have pulled together some of our favourite tips and tricks for you to trial and implement.
+Keep in mind that 21 days is the typical time frame to set a new habit permanently.
+Chose wisely and stay consistent!

-A great way to get on top of, and master your productivity, is giving a short amount of time at the end of the day to review your progress that day and decipher what tasks you need to complete tomorrow.
+A great way to get on top of, and master your productivity, is giving a short amount of time to review your progress that day.
+You can then decipher what tasks you need to complete tomorrow.
 Make a brief plan and review it in the morning.
-Not only does this help with your organization but it can help you switch off at the end of the day, you can wind down for the evening knowing where you stand with your work.
+Not only does this help with your organization but it can help you switch off at the end of the day.
+You are able to wind down for the evening knowing where you stand with your work.

 In fact, have many breaks.
 You may feel as you don’t need one, but your brain and body will.
-Stepping away from our screens for a short period of time can help clear your head and give a fresh start when you sit back down.
+Stepping away from our screens for a short period of time can help clear your head and give a fresh start.
 Breaks are said to help you retain and process information and in turn improve your performance.

 Don’t waste your brain power trying to remember things.
 Have a note pad where you can scribble down any thoughts.
 If you’re a perfectionist, have another notepad where you can enjoy organising and displaying these thoughts appropriately.